josip2312/jivancic-blog/posts/sass-modules-in-vue.md

 ---
-title: Sass modules in Vue 3
+title: Sass modules with the Vue CLI
 date: 2021-11-01
 author: Josip Ivancic
-description: Exploring webpack configuration and setting up sass modules with Vue 3 and the Vue CLI
+description: How to configure webpack for sass modules and set up scalable stylesheets with Vue 3 and the Vue CLI
 tags: ["vue", "scss", "webpack"]
 ---

 <script setup>
-import PostMeta from '@/components/PostMeta.vue'
+import PostMeta from '../src/components/PostMeta.vue'
 </script>

 <PostMeta />